 Fair Market Value

-In the event that your car is totaled and the insurance company is not offering “fair market value”, your first step is to pull comparisons (or “comps”) from reputable used car sites and submit them to the insurance company as a way to show them what fair market value actually is.
-Be sure to find comps that are as similar as possible to yours, in regards to model, year, mileage and optional features.
-This way you are armed with a 3rd party assessment as a way to manage a discrepancy between your opinion and an adjusters.
+Be sure to find comps that are as similar as possible to yours regarding model, year, mileage, and optional features.
+This way, you are armed with a third-party assessment as a way to manage a discrepancy between your opinion and an adjuster’s.
 If an agreement on value cannot be reached, you may need to hire an expert to help you prove your car’s value.
-This is one of the things a good personal injury attorney will arrange for their clients, in order to get the proper compensation value when there is a disagreement in terms of a vehicles worth.

 Things to Keep in Mind

-Remember, the insurance agency is responsible for paying you fair market value for your damaged car, not what you owe on it, or what you think it is worth.
-Factors like sentimental value will not be considered by an insurer, and customizations and aftermarket upgrades can muddy the waters as well, making it difficult to come to an agreement in some cases.
+Remember, the insurance agency is responsible for paying you fair market value for your damaged car, not what you owe on it or what you think it is worth.
+Insurers will not consider factors like sentimental value, and customizations and aftermarket upgrades can muddy the waters as well, making it difficult to come to an agreement in certain cases.